D0tN3tC0d3r5/DotNetToolbox/Source/FluentAssertions/README.md

 - FluentAssertions >= 6.12.0

 ### Features
-- **LoggerAssertions**: Custom assertions for testing logging behavior.
+- **Logger Assertions**: Custom assertions for testing logging behavior.
-- **LoggerExtensions**: Extension methods for FluentAssertions to work seamlessly with `ILogger` instances.
+- **Logger Extensions**: Extension methods for FluentAssertions to work seamlessly with `ILogger` instances.

 ### Usage
 The library can be used in unit tests to assert various states and behaviors of loggers in .NET applications.
 Here are some examples: